-This is an executive summary of the "Housing Strategies" report adopted by the Stratford Town Council in 2021.
+This is an executive summary of the "Housing Strategies" report adopted by the Stratford Town Council on May 10, 2021.
 The report was prepared by the Stratford Housing Partnership and the complete report is available on the Housing Partnership webpage on the Town website.